-The Hearing Panel shall be selected from the Student Conduct Committee which is comprised of a minimum of 5 faculty nominated by the Faculty Council and appointed by the President; 5 staff nominated by the Staff Advisory Council and appointed by the President; and 5 students, appointed by the Provost.
+The Hearing Panel shall be selected from the Student Conduct Committee which is comprised of a minimum of 5 faculty nominated by the Faculty Council and appointed by the President; 5 staff nominated by the Staff Advisory Council and appointed by the President; and 5 students, appointed by the Vice President of Academic and Student Affairs.

-A Hearing Panel shall consist of three disinterested members - one faculty member, one student and one staff member -selected from the Student Conduct Committee by Student Affairs The faculty member will be the chairperson.
-A list of panel members will be available three days in advance of the hearing.
-Prior to the hearing, alternate Hearing Panel members may be seated to be available in case of conflicts.
+A Hearing Panel shall consist of three disinterested members - one faculty member, one student and one staff member -selected from the Student Conduct Committee by Student Affairs.
+The faculty member will be the chairperson.
+A list of panel members will be availablethree days in advance of the hearing.
+Prior to the hearing, alternate Hearing Panel membersmay be seated to be available in case of conflicts.